Introduction

 Your text editor should support Editorconfig.
 If it requires a plugin, it should be installed and enabled.

-If your editor doesn't have a way to support editorconfig at all (such as nano
+If your editor doesn't have a way to support editorconfig at all (such as nano), you should manually follow the rules laid out in the .editorconfig file, and use editorconfig-checker to check your files before committing them.

 Live Preview